 How to Tell If Your Hair Is Thinning

 Some hair shedding is normal.
-After all, it's part of the natural growth cycles that our hair follicles go through.
+After all, it's part of the natural growth cycle our hair follicles go through.
 But how can you tell when normal shedding becomes abnormal and if your hair is thinning?

 If you suspect you might be experiencing hair thinning, read on to get advice from experts about how to identify hair thinning and hair loss.
 Plus, find out what products you should use to combat thinning hair ASAP.